(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 On the face of it, this seems reasonable.
 What can be wrong with performing one’s duty without selfish desire and attachment?
 Self-control over one’s ego and passions are likely even good for one’s moral conduct.
 A thick skin against how others perceive our actions can sometimes be helpful.
 But a major problem lurks here.
 Krishna frequently talks about the duty that one is born into.
 ‘The distinctions of caste, guna, and karma have come from me,’ he says.
 ‘The responsibilities to which a brahmin is born, based on his nature, are self-control, tranquility, purity of heart, patience, humility, learning, austerity, wisdom, and faith,’ whereas ‘the proper work of the shudra is service.’
 The problem is that Krishna never talks about the use of reason to figure out one’s duty—as the Buddha did—or to modify it in light of the potential and actual consequences of one’s action.

 Without this corrective, the injunction to do one’s duty with total detachment serves only to bolster the doer’s equanimity, whatever the outcome.
 It becomes all about keeping the doer’s peace of mind, not about his impact on others.
 Rather than acknowledge that our worldly acts carry an ineliminable moral risk, the Gita says that this risk can be eliminated through a personal attitude adjustment.
 In this sense, the Gita’s idea of detached duty is less an ethical precept, more a self-help precept.
 As Easwaran writes: ‘Nishkama karma [selfless action] is not "good works" or philanthropic activity; [the latter] may benefit others, but not necessarily benefit the doer.’
 And the Gita’s focus is relentlessly on the doer’s attitude while he dispenses his dharmic duty, not on what he actually does to others and its human impact.
 Krishna is thus able to ask Arjuna to perform ‘all actions for my sake, completely absorbed in the Self, and without expectations, fight!’
 In The Idea of Justice, Amartya Sen too finds this problematic: ‘Krishna argues that Arjuna must do his duty, come what may, and in this case he has a duty to fight, no matter what results from it ...
-Why should we want only to "fare forward" and not also "fare well"?’
+Why should we want only to "fare forward" and not also "fare well"?
+Can a belief in a consequence-independent duty to fight for a just cause convincingly override one’s reasons for not wanting to kill people, including those for whom one has affection?’

 Krishna further elaborates what selfless action looks like and how meditation can help.
 ‘Those who cannot renounce attachment to the results of their work are far from the path’, he says.
 Those who conquer their senses, climb ‘to the summit of human consciousness.
 To such people a clod of dirt, a stone, and gold are the same.
 They are equally disposed to family, enemies, and friends, to those who support them and those who are hostile, to the good and the evil alike.
 Because they are impartial, they rise to great heights.’
 They can control their turbulent mind ‘through regular practice and detachment’ to discover inner peace and joy by attaining union with Brahman.